SnailCharger/davan690.github.io/contributing.md

 ---
-title: Contributing with GIThub
-subtitle: Draft
 layout: page
+title: "Contributing"
+subtitle: "A few more complex options"
+image: /img/change-transform-osf-image.jpg
+bigimg: /img/canberra-back.jpg
+permlink: /contributing.html
 ---

 We are really glad you're reading this!
 We need volunteer contributors for making the statistics network successful.
 Please do not hesitate to contact us via any way works best for you.